JoeR96/ScaleSlayer/README.md

 ScaleSlayer is a DotNet Web Application with a React Frontend.
 It's purpose is to display diffrent musical scales in all keys for Guitar.
 It visualises the guitar fretboard and maps the appropriate notes to different scale boxes.

-This project follows a Domain Driven Design approach.
+This project follows a Domain Driven Design approach and serves as a repository to practice DDD and implement modern design patterns where appropriate.

 ## Short term Todo

 - [] Restructure the UI in to smaller, reusable components.
 - [] Setup a VPS to host the application.
 - [] Setup a YAML pipeline to automate deployments when merging to master.
+- [] Remove "Overengineered" Code - Id objects,

 ## Longer term Todo
 - [] Add more scales and modes.